Trial Delay Limit Contrary to Section 11(b) of the Charter of Rights and FreedomsPage last modified: October 04 2022

 Understanding the The Right to be Tried Within a Reasonable TimeIncluding Jordan Principles Clarifying What Is Reasonable

-Whether a person is accused of violating the Criminal Code, R.S.C.
+A person accused of a crime contrary to the Criminal Code, R.S.C.
 1985, c.
-C-46, or is accused of a prosecutable offence that proceeds per the Provincial Offences Act, R.S.O.
+C-46, or an offence prosecutable per the Provincial Offences Act, R.S.O.
 1990, c.
-P.33, and therefore involving cases ranging from murder to a traffic ticket, the accused person is provided the constitutional right to receive a trial within a reasonable time.
+P.33, thus ranging from a serious murder case to a minor traffic ticket case, is provided with the constitutional right to have the case proceed to trial within a reasonable time.
 With this said, the question of what is "reasonable commonly arises and was the question answered by the Supreme Court in what are now known as "the Jordan principles".
 Where a Trial fails to occur within the Jordan time limits, the case may be stayed, essentially thrown out of court due to the violation of the Charter rights of the accused person.

 The constitutional right, per The Constitution Act, 1982, Schedule B to the Canada Act 1982 (UK), 1982, Chapter 11, to have a trial within a reasonable time is prescribed at section 11(b), known as the Charter of Rights and Freedoms, which states: